-To obtain a library card, customers must disclose name and address information to staff.
+To obtain a Library card, customers must disclose name and address information to staff.
 Customers age seventeen and under must disclose date of birth.
 Certain additional personal information may be supplied in whole or in part and is not a requirement for registration or re-registration.

-- A parent or guardian of a person up to sixteen years of age may exercise the right of access to the child's personal information in the customer or circulation databases. - An individual customer who has requested and been assigned supplementary library card privileges and who has signed the accompanying consent form, voluntarily gives a right of access to the personal information in his/her customer and circulation database records to the individual documented on the consent form.
+- A parent or guardian of a person up to sixteen years of age may exercise the right of access to the child's personal information in the customer or circulation databases.

-- When requests for personal information in the customer and circulation databases are received from offsite, the number of the library card or the customer database identification or the customer database identification number, and name and address will constitute acceptable identification.
+- An individual customer who has requested and been assigned supplementary Library card privileges and who has signed the accompanying consent form, voluntarily gives a right of access to the personal information in his/her customer and circulation database records to the individual documented on the consent form. - When requests for personal information in the customer and circulation databases are received from offsite, the number of the Library card or the customer database identification or the customer database identification number, and name and address will constitute acceptable identification.
 A Personal Identification Number (PIN) must be entered by individuals in order to access their own personal circulation records through the public access catalogue where available. - In accordance with Section 32(g) of the Municipal Freedom of Information and Protection of Privacy Act, the staff member in charge of the branch at the time has the authority to release personal information to a law enforcement agency in Canada to aid an investigation undertaken with a view to a law enforcement proceeding or from which a law enforcement proceeding is likely to result.
 The information requested must be documented on the form created for this purpose. - In accordance with Section 32(l) of the Municipal Freedom of Information and Protection of Privacy Act, the staff member in charge of the branch at the time has the authority to release personal information in compassionate circumstances to facilitate contact with the next of kin or a friend of an individual who is injured, ill or deceased. - The circulation records of Home Library Service customers are retained with their permission. - Items returned remain on a customer's record until the end of that working day.
-Information messages on a customer's history record are deleted after 7 months. - Borrowing activity information is retained in the customer database as long as the circulation record indicates that an item remains on loan or fees remain unpaid, subject to the purging schedule (Section 1.12). - Backup files of customers' borrowing activity are temporarily retained for the purpose of restoring data in cases of system failure and file corruption.
+Information messages on a customer's record related to holds are deleted after 7 months.
+A customer's borrowing history is only retained if requested by the customer, once additional circulation enhancements are available. - Borrowing activity information is retained in the customer database as long as the circulation record indicates that an item remains on loan or fees remain unpaid, subject to the purging schedule (Section 1.12). - Backup files of customers' borrowing activity are temporarily retained for the purpose of restoring data in cases of system failure and file corruption.
 These files are subsequently destroyed on a scheduled basis